hashicorp/consul/website/source/docs/guides/connect-gateways.md

   -policy-name mesh-gateway
 ```

-You’ll apply those tokens when you start the gateways.
+You’ll apply those tokens when you deploy the gateways.

 ### Deploy the Gateway for your primary datacenter